Fudantopology/Fudantopology.github.io/index.md

   that the mapping class group is residually finite and virtually torsion-free.This is a joint work with M.Kreck.

+  - Jan.
+8 [Lei Chen](https://www-math.umd.edu/people/faculty/item/1605-chenlei.html), University of Maryland

+    Time: 16:00 - 17: 00

+    Place: SCMS 102

+    Title: Mapping class groups of circle bundles over a surface

+    Abstract: In this talk, we study the algebraic structure of mapping class group Mod(M) of 3-manifolds M that fiber as a circle bundle over a surface S1 → M → Sg.
+We prove an exact sequence 1 → H1(Sg) → Mod(M) → Mod(Sg) → 1, relate this to the Birman exact sequence, and determine when this sequence splits.
+We will also discuss the Nielsen realization problem for such manifolds and give a partial answer.
+This is joint work with Bena Tshishiku.

 ## Spring 2023 Schedule